Druvith/geomaps/README.md

 # geomaps
-Maps on population and volanic eruptive places.
+Maps on population and volcaniceruptive places.